RitikBT/Cypress-Automation-Framework/README.md

 - API Testing: API tests are located in the e2e/apiTest folder.
 These tests utilize the apiconfig.json file for endpoint configuration and the apiUtils.js utility functions for common API interactions.

 ### Folder Structure

-- reports: Stores test reports and screenshots generated during test execution.

-- pages: Contains page class definitions for different web pages, making it easier to interact with web elements.
+- `cypress/fixtures`: Contains external fixtures (e.g., login credentials data) that can be used to mock data during tests.
+- `cypress/support`: Contains custom commands and global configuration.
+- `cypress/pages`: Contains the Page Object Model (POM) classes representing web pages and their elements.
+- `cypress/reports`: Contains the report for tests.
+- `cypress/screenshot`: Contains Screenshot of failed test cases.
+- `cypress/videos`: Contains videos of the test cases.

-- logs: Logs generated during test execution are saved in this folder.
+- `cypress/logs`: Logs generated during test execution are saved in this folder.

-- fixtures: Test data in JSON format is stored here.

-- videos: Store videos of the test cases.

-- screenshot: Store Screenshot of failed test cases.

 ### Running Tests